For COVID Health and Safety FAQs, please click here.

 You request a FMLA beginning date of September 1, 2018.
 Your attendance & payroll history for the dates of September 1, 2017 – August 31, 2018 will be reviewed.
 All of your absences taken during that year AND all additional hours worked (EC, overtime, prep, summer) during that year will determine the number of hours that you worked.
 If your work hours total is 1,250 hours or above, you meet the 1,250 hours worked requirement; but if your work hours total is below 1,250 hours, you would not meet the 1,250 hours worked requirement.

 How do I apply for FMLA protection?

-Download the SDP FMLA cover page, complete it and return it to EHS via: email (email@example.com), fax (215.400.4663), US mail, interoffice mail or drop it off at our office.
+Complete the SDP FMLA cover page and return it to EHS via: email (email@example.com), fax (215.400.4663), US mail, interoffice mail or drop it off at our office.